 Infotainment is taken care of by way of two 12.3-inch screens for media controls (both Apple CarPlay and Android Auto are supported) and the instrument cluster.
 Audio experts Bose have provided the eight-speaker sound system, so it should sound as good inside as the car looks from the outside.

 There are two models of the Ioniq 5: a single motor Ioniq 5 2WD and a dual-motor version with AWD.
 Power output is rated at 160kW and 225kW respectively and range is claimed to be 451km and 430km, respectively.
-When it comes time to recharge, a standard 240v output will top the Ioniq 5 up to 100 percent in just over six hours.
+When it comes time to recharge, a standard 240v output will top the Ioniq 5 up to 100% in just over six hours.

 However, the Ioniq 5 is also capable of accepting 50kW fast, and 350kW ultra-fast charging methods, which reduces charge times significantly.
-The 50kW method will get you up to 80 percent in around an hour, while ultra-fast charging sees that time come down to just under 20-minutes.
+The 50kW method will get you up to 80% in around an hour, while ultra-fast charging sees that time come down to just under 20-minutes.
 You will of course need to find such a charging system when on the road.

 Speaking of being on the road, the Hyundai Ioniq 5 sure is comfortable to cruise around in.
 The hefty kerb weight it carries can show up when going around corners at some speed, or even over speed bumps, but in general, there is little to complain about.
 Plus, it’s incredibly quiet inside, allowing you to further revel in that Bose sound system.

-For now, you’ll need to register your interest if you want to be in with the chance of securing yourself an Ioniq 5 and while it may be the most expensive car in Hyundai’s entire lineup, it’s without doubt one of the coolest (let’s not forget the fiery N series).
+For now, you’ll need to register your interest if you want to be in with the chance of securing yourself an Ioniq 5 (it is available in Australia, it just proved to be so popular that it’s sold out) and while it may be the most expensive car in Hyundai’s entire lineup, it’s without a doubt one of the coolest (let’s not forget the fiery N series).
 A truly remarkable electric car if ever there was one.